asclab-rpi/lab-templates/README.md

+# Welcome to the ASCLab

+For your onboarding, the following is suggested:
+1. Join the lab Discord server: https://discord.gg/ZbUrbz569
+2. Connect with Prof. Singh and other lab members on LinkedIn and ResearchGate.

 # ASCLab Lab Templates

 All graduate and undergraduate students preparing slides for talks, seminars or technical reports covering research performed at the